zchking/docs/pages/katalon-studio/tutorials/introduction_api_testing.md

 ### Fuzz Testing

 Fuzz testing is another step in the whole security audit process.
-In this testing type, a vast amount of random data (referred to as “noise” or “fuzz” ), will be input into the system with the aim to try a forced crash or any negative behavior.
-This fuzz test will help test the API in term of the limits to prepare for the “worst case scenarios.”
+In this testing type, a vast amount of random data (referred to as "noise" or "fuzz" ), will be input into the system with the aim to try a forced crash or any negative behavior.
+This fuzz test will help test the API in term of the limits to prepare for the "worst case scenarios."

 API testing best practices
 --------------------------